Climate Data Collection

 Language of Materials

-The Climate Data Collection contains more than 130 years of climate data, starting in 1872, which was primarily collected by local weather stations as part of the National Weather Service Cooperative Observer Program and also by the Mountain States Weather Services and Colorado Amateur Radio Weather Net.
-The collection consists primarily of climate data from Colorado as well as the Rocky Mountain region and some eastern states.
+The Climate Data Collection contains more than 140 years, starting in 1872, of climate data which was primarily collected by local weather stations as part of the National Weather Service Cooperative Observer Program and also by the Mountain States Weather Services and Colorado Amateur Radio Weather Net.
+The collection consists primarily of weather data from Colorado as well as the Rocky Mountain region and some eastern states.
 There are also voluminous sets of Denver and Fort Collins, Colorado, weather data.
+A portion of the collection is digitized and online.

 The boxed materials in the collection were originally roughly arranged chronologically and then alphabetically by station name.
 Materials within the first two series were maintained in chronological and alphabetical order as found or minimally rearranged for consistency.